 Many SME owners in New Zealand want to make improvements to outdated and inefficient business systems and processes.

-The problem is knowing which systems to focus on first and finding the right system for your business.
+The problem is knowing which systems to focus on first and finding the right systems for your business.
 Investing a bit of time educating yourself in advance is important.

-Modern, cloud-based business software is now readily available for most key functionalities business need, for a reasonable investment.
+Modern, cloud-based business software is now readily available for most key functionalities businesses need, for a reasonable investment.

 The payoff is certainly worth it – with more accurate business data, better integration with other systems, greater automation and less manual processing of data.